Care Needs Assessment

-The purpose of carrying out the Care Needs Assessment is to determine your eligibility for care which is dependent on your meeting the following three conditions (Care Act 2014):
+The purpose of the Care Needs Assessment is to determine eligibility for care, contingent upon meeting these three conditions (Care Act 2014):

 1. The adult’s needs for care and support arise from or are related to a physical or mental impairment or illness and are not caused by other circumstantial factors.